 How can I get my Prescription refilled?

 Refill requests are accepted during office hours only.
-Please do not contact the doctor when the office is closed for a refill unless running out of your medication poses a risk.
+Please do not contact the doctor when the office is closed for a refill unless running out of your medication poses a serious health risk.
 To arrange a refill, please call your pharmacy and ask them to contact our office.
-They can fax or leave a message on our phone line 24/7 (941-330-8885).
+They can e-prescribe, fax or leave a message on our phone line 24/7 (941-330-8885).
 You can also request a refill online if you are registered in our patient portal.

 How do you practice patient confidentiality?

+Privacy is a major priority for our practice.
 We understand that at times a family member might have questions for us or would like to discuss a test result.
 Due to legal and ethical issues regarding patient confidentiality, we are unable to do this.
 Patients are entitled to strict confidentiality, and we do our best to maintain this.
 If you would like us to freely discuss your test results, etc. with a family member, please make sure you fill out a form called “Patient Consent to Communicate”.
 This form will be considered valid until you revoke the permission in writing.

 What form of payment do you accept?